Last updated May, 2023

 While these terms may not make much sense yet, don’t worry.

-But first, we need to start with the basics.
+Let’s start with the basics.

+Don’t worry.
 While these words sound big and fancy, they’re nothing to be intimidated by.

 They simply describe the statistical approach taken to answer the question: does one A/B test version outperform another?